 As a result, the forest retains its wild nature.
 It provides habitat for an impressive 75% of mammal species in Sabah, including all five species of Borneo’s wild cats.

 I have not seen such a high diversity of wildlife anywhere else in Asia.
-It is the best place in South East Asia for spotting the rarer species, like the Clouded leopard, Marble cat, and Otter civet, as well as Bornean Orangutans and Borneo Pygmy elephants.
+It is the best place in Southeast Asia for spotting rarer species, like the Clouded leopard, Marble cat, and Otter civet, as well as Bornean Orangutans and Borneo Pygmy elephants.
+For more details, check out my post about searching for the Sunda Clouded Leopard in Deramakot.

 Kinabatangan River